 As Minnesota’s U.S. senator, I will continue to focus on these priorities:

-- Combating climate change.
+- Taking immediate action to address climate change.
 We have received warning after warning about the devastating consequences of climate change that are coming much sooner than expected.
-There is now a scientific consensus that climate change is having an impact on our world and it is clear that inaction is not an option for our economy, for our environment, for our country, and for our world.
+There is scientific consensus that climate change is having a negative impact on our world and it is clear that inaction is not an option for our economy, for our environment, for our country, and for our world.
 We must work toward achieving net-zero carbon emissions by 2050.
-This will require reducing greenhouse gas emissions and promote the development of energy efficient technologies and homegrown energy resources without burdening our farmers and small businesses.
+This will require reducing greenhouse gas emissions, promoting the development of energy efficient technologies, and utilizing homegrown energy resources.
 As a member of the Senate Climate Action Taskforce, I am fighting to ensure that efforts to address the threat of climate change are a part of our nation’s energy and environmental policy.
 I strongly support the Paris Climate Agreement and have pushed the Administration to rejoin the Agreement.
-I also believe that we must reinstate the Clean Power Plan rules, which set emissions standards for states, and fuel economy standards, which reduce emissions from cars and light trucks.
+I also believe that we must reinstate and strengthen the Clean Power Plan rules, which set emissions standards for states, and fuel economy standards, which reduce emissions from cars and light trucks.
 I have opposed this Administration’s efforts to overturn, roll back, or weaken these standards.
 In addition, I have opposed cabinet members who doubt the science and deny climate change is occurring.